 Faculty Employment Prospectus

-At a Glance Opened in 2020, the College of Health is shaping the future of health and healthcare through its innovative approach to teaching and research.
-A core commitment of the college is fostering positive change in the communities where we live and work by promoting health equity.
-Its mission is to understand, preserve and improve the health and well-being of domestic and global populations and communities with datadriven and community-focused research and education in three primary areas: population health, community health, and health innovation & technology.
-2020: Launch of undergraduate programs 2021: Health, Science and Technology building completed 2022: Launch of graduate programs 100% of students have access to experiential learning opportunities 600+ Lehigh alumni network working in healthcare About The College of Health 7
+At a Glance Since its opening in 2020, the College of Health has been shaping the future of health and healthcare through its interdisciplinary, real-world approach to teaching and research.
+A core commitment of the College is fostering positive change in the communities where we live and work by promoting health equity.
+Our mission is to understand, preserve, and improve the health and well-being of domestic and global populations and communities with datadriven, and community-focused research and education in three primary areas: population health, community health, and health innovation & technology.
+2020: Launch of undergraduate programs 2021: Health, Science and Technology building completed 2022: Launch of graduate programs 100% of students have access to experiential learning opportunities 600+ Lehigh alumni network working in healthcare About The College of Health 3

-In December 2020, Elizabeth “Beth” Dolan, former deputy provost for graduate education at Lehigh, was named interim dean of the College of Health.
-Beth first came to Lehigh in 2001 and brings a non-traditional background in health to a college that is intentionally challenging its faculty and students to look at the world of health, and health problems, in new and different ways.
+4 Elizabeth “Beth” Dolan was named dean of the College of Health on June 1, 2023, after serving as interim dean for two years.
+Beth first came to Lehigh in 2001 and brings a non-traditional background in health to a college that is intentionally challenging its faculty and students to reimagine how they look at the world of health.
 She earned her B.A. in English at Davidson College and her master’s and doctorate in English from the University of North Carolina at Chapel Hill.
 She later served as senior fellow in literature and medicine at the UNC School of Medicine.
-She researches the expression of suffering in narrative, focusing on the ways novel forms of expression intervene to address the social and political causes of emotional pain and ill health Beth continued her work in health and health-related fields by serving as founding director of the Health, Medicine and Society Program in the Lehigh College of Arts and Sciences, successfully co-leading the effort to create a cluster hire in community health before there was a College of Health, and serving on the committee that competed successfully for a cluster hire in community health and she served on the committee that designed the Grants for Experiential Learning in Health to fund student research and apprenticeship opportunities in the health arena.
-Most recently, as the university's first deputy provost for graduate education, she worked to develop additional financial support and career opportunities for graduate students and championed an industryinformed approach to doctoral education.
+She researches the expression of suffering in narrative, focusing on the ways novel forms of expression intervene to address the social and political causes of emotional pain and ill health.
+Beth continued her work in health and health-related fields by serving as founding director of the Health, Medicine and Society Program in the Lehigh College of Arts and Sciences, and successfully co-leading the effort to create a cluster hire in community health before the College of Health existed.
+She played a key role in designing the Grants for Experiential Learning in Health to fund student research and apprenticeship opportunities in the health arena.
+As the university’s first deputy provost for graduate education, she worked to develop additional financial support and career opportunities for graduate students, and championed an industry-informed approach to doctoral education.
 Outside of Lehigh, she was the founding director of the board of the PA Medical Humanities Consortium, now folded into the National Health Humanities Consortium.
-Leadership From left, Board Chair Vincent Forlenza '75, Interim Dean Elizabeth "Beth" Dolan, Lehigh President Joseph Helble ’82 and Lehigh Provost Nathan Urban.
-9 Beth works with a 15member Dean’s Advisory Council made up of corporate, healthcare, NGO and private-sector leaders who share their expertise, guide policy, provide sponsorship and offer student experiential learning opportunities.
-Meet them here.
+Leadership From left, Board Chair Vincent Forlenza ’75, Dean Elizabeth “Beth” Dolan, Lehigh President Joseph Helble ’82 and Lehigh Provost Nathan Urban.
+Beth works with a 19-member Dean’s Advisory Council made up of corporate, healthcare, NGO and private-sector leaders who share their expertise, guide policy, provide sponsorship and offer student experiential learning opportunities.
+Meet the Dean’s Advisory Council here.

-THE FACULTY 14 The faculty of the College of Health seek to understand the many factors that determine health and put that information to work to improve the lives of those in local and global communities.
-Through a focus on population health, faculty leverage science, innovation and action to equip students for leadership and conduct meaningful research with traditional and nontraditional partners in pursuit of a healthier world.
-Together they will prepare the next generation of scientists and leaders in population health through innovative coursework, distance learning and experiential learning opportunities.
-Meet them here.
-Currently 18 faculty on staff Additional 37 expected faculty hires by 2025 Over $9 million in faculty research grants 60+ college-based and affiliated faculty from Lehigh's other four colleges AT A GLANCE
+FACULTY The faculty of the College of Health seek to understand the many factors that determine health outcomes and put that information to work improving the lives of people in local and global communities.
+Faculty focus on population, community, and global health, and combine science, innovation, and action to equip students to live the mission of the College of Health: improving health outcomes for historically marginalized populations.
+As they conduct meaningful research with traditional and nontraditional partners, faculty themselves live out this mission as well.
+Together they will prepare the next generation of scientists and leaders in health through innovative coursework, community-, population-, and datafocused research and experiential learning.
+Meet the faculty.
+Currently 25 faculty on staff Additional 25–30 expected faculty hires by 2026 Over $10 million in faculty research grants 60+ affiliated faculty from Lehigh’s other four colleges, as well as health systems AT A GLANCE 5

-Health Data Warehouse (HDW): this collaboration between the COH and the College of Business houses clinical, billing, administrative and community-based health data including an on-premise server, HIPAA compliant cloud-based storage and access to Lehigh’s High Capacity Computing Environment.
+Health Data Warehouse (HDW): this collaboration between the College of Health and the College of Business houses clinical, billing, administrative, and community-based health data including an on-premise server, HIPAA-compliant cloud-based storage, and access to Lehigh’s High Capacity Computing Environment.
 At full strength, the HDW will provide services for researchers including de-identified data extracts, data analytics and modeling, and data fusion.
-Children’s Environmental Precision Health Institute (CEPH): seeks to better understand the impact of environmental exposures that link to diseases in order to detect, intervene and prevent high-risk infants and toddlers from developing irreversible impairment to reaching their physical and intellectual potential.
+Children’s Environmental Precision Health Institute (CEPH): seeks to better understand the impact of environmental exposures that link to diseases to detect, intervene, and prevent high-risk infants and toddlers from developing irreversible impairment to reaching their physical and intellectual potential.
 Institute of Health Policy & Politics (IHPP): conducts research and academic and professional training on political analysis and policy-making processes while raising awareness of the role of domestic and international health policymaking and the broader political contexts influencing population health.
-Institute for Indigenous Studies (IIS): partners and collaborates with Indigenous peoples, nations and organizations throughout the Western Hemisphere to improve their physical, mental, emotional and spiritual well-being; to identify the current health and education needs of this community using a multi-level, socio-ecological framework; and, to partner with tribal and local organizations, colleges, universities and other academic institutions to develop culturally appropriate research methodologies that address health and education.
-COH faculty are also involved in three interdisciplinary research institutes based in engineering: Institute for Functional Materials and Devices; Institute for Data, Intelligent Systems and Computation; and Institute for Cyber Physical Infrastructure and Energy.
-Research The College of Health is the nexus of health research at Lehigh and is home to three interdisciplinary research institutes that excel at focused and multidisciplinary studies, working together to solve health problems both locally and globally.
-16 Left, an Admiral Rachel Levine visit hosted by IHPP and, above, COH students conduct research for IIS at the largest powwow in the nation.
+Institute for Indigenous Studies (IIS): partners and collaborates with Indigenous peoples, nations, and organizations throughout the Western Hemisphere to improve their physical, mental, emotional, and spiritual well-being; to identify the current health and education needs of this community using a multi-level, socio-ecological framework; and, to partner with tribal and local organizations, colleges, universities, and other academic institutions to develop culturally appropriate research methodologies that address health and education.
+College of Health faculty are also involved in three interdisciplinary research institutes based in engineering: Institute for Functional Materials and Devices; Institute for Data, Intelligent Systems and Computation; and Institute for Cyber Physical Infrastructure and Energy.
+Research Centers & Institutes The College of Health is the nexus of health research at Lehigh and is home to research institutes and centers that excel at focused and multidisciplinary studies, working together to solve health problems both locally and globally.
+Left, an Admiral Rachel Levine visit hosted by IHPP and, above, College of Health students conduct research for IIS at the largest powwow in the nation.
+7